-A parental control app is a pro tool for parents to limit the online space of children.
-Parents can look into social accounts and emails of their children.
+A parental monitoring tool is a pro tool for parents to limit the online space of children.
+Parents can look into the social accounts and emails of their children.
 Moreover, parental control apps help parents restrict the screen, track location, and block insecure websites/apps remotely.

 Looking for a Reliable Parental Control App?